jina-ai/jina/.github/2.0/cookbooks/Daemon.md

 <details>
 <summary><strong>Create a Flow (<a href="https://api.jina.ai/daemon/#operation/_create_flows_post">redoc</a>)</strong></summary>

-This creates a new container using the base image & network defined by `workspace_id` & starts a Flow inside the container.
+This creates a new container using the base image, connects it to the network defined by `workspace_id` and starts a Flow inside the container.
 Only the ports needed for external communication are mapped to local.
 Make sure you've added all your config files while creating the workspace in the previous step.

 ```python
 from daemon.clients import JinaDClient